Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Analysis pipeline

-ARF could have a different sensitivity to systematics, since they rely not only on the number of QSOs detected in a given pixel, but also on their measured photo-$z$s.
-The quality of the photo-$z$ estimates typically depends upon photometric conditions that also modulate the number of detected sources, such as airmass, sky background, and extinction.
-Nevertheless, there may exist other aspects that could modulate the photo-$z$ quality, and in the particular case of QSOs, the real QSO redshift is one of them: line confusion --which is the main cause for QSO catastrophic photo-$z$ assignments-- is more likely for QSOs below $z\approx 2.1$ than for QSOs with above this redshift, since for the latter the (bright) Lyman-$\alpha$ enters Gaia's optical system.
-Such modulation should be present mainly in the lower redshift bin under consideration, which has a lower weight given in our analysis the bias redshift dependence.
+Angular redshift fluctuations could have a different sensitivity to systematics, since they rely not only on the number of QSOs detected in a given pixel but also on their measured photo-$z$s.
+The quality of the photo-$z$ estimates typically depends upon photometric conditions that also modulate the number of detected sources, such as air mass, sky background, and extinction.
+Nevertheless, other aspects may exist, which could modulate the photo-$z$ quality.
+In the particular case of QSOs, the real QSO redshift represents one aspect: line confusion -- the main cause for QSO catastrophic photo-$z$ assignments -- is more likely for QSOs below $z\approx 2.1$ than for QSOs with this redshift, since for the latter the (bright) Lyman-$\alpha$ enters Gaia's optical system.
+Such modulation should be present mainly in the lower redshift bin under consideration, which has a lower weight given the redshift-dependent bias in our analysis.

-Note that our baseline angular power spectra for the analysis are those before systematics deprojection.
-Since for multipoles larger than our scale cuts the measured angular power spectra after deprojection is compatible with random fluctuations, we consider enough to remove the lower multipoles as strategy to overcome observational systematics.
+Note that our baseline angular power spectra for the analysis are those prior to systematics deprojection.
+Since the measured angular power spectra after deprojection for multipoles larger than our scale cuts is compatible with random fluctuations, we deemed the removal of the lower multipoles sufficient to mitigate the observational systematics.